patternfly/patternfly-3/README.md

     grunt build

-This task will compile and minify the lesscss files into a single CSS file located at `dist/css/patternfly.min.css`.
+This task will compile and minify the lesscss files into CSS files located at `dist/css/patternfly.min.css` and `dist/css/patternfly-additional.min.css`.

 ### PatternFlyIcons Font